 Other Sellers: Amazon.com

-The Head Extreme Tour Offers Controlled Power
+The Head Extreme Pro Offers Controlled Power

 This racquet is not great for players who need more help with control.
-The Head Extreme Tour’s performance on returns and volleys hit slightly off-center is worse than many of the best advanced tennis racquets.
+The Head Extreme Pro’s performance on returns and volleys hit slightly off-center is worse than many of the best advanced tennis racquets.

 Head Extreme MP Review: A Powerful Racquet